scenic555/optical/README.md

 <!-- badges: end -->

-An R package for Optimal Item Calibaration in computerized achievement tests.
+An R package for optimal item calibaration in computerized achievement tests.

-With `optical` package, a set of items that require calibration can be optimally allocated to a group of examinees.
+With this `optical` package, a set of items that require calibration can be optimally allocated to a group of examinees.
 The optimization process utilizes the restricted optimal design method, which has been described in detail by Ul Hassan and Miller in their works published in